wp-plugins/wunderground/readme.txt

 == Changelog ==

-= 1.0.1 =
+= 1.1 =
+* Added data storage - the plugin will now store forecast tables for 6 hours.
+This should speed up the time it takes to load the forecasts.
-* Added a check for PHP5, which is required for the plugin.
+* Added a check for PHP5 and `simplexml_load_file`, which are required for the plugin.

 = 1.0 =
 * Initial launch

 == Upgrade Notice ==

-= 1.0.1 =
+= 1.1 =
+* Added data storage - the plugin will now store forecast tables for 6 hours.
+This should speed up the time it takes to load the forecasts.
-* Added a check for PHP5, which is required for the plugin.
+* Added a check for PHP5 and `simplexml_load_file`, whichare required for the plugin.
 Users will no longer get `Parse error: syntax error, unexpected '{' in {your-site}/wunderground.php on line 412` error

 = 1.0 =
 * Blastoff!